NoorZahra12/SketchFly/README.md

 ### Update editor behavior

 Keep editor state changes inside `js/editor/main.js` and reuse the existing `Clip` and layer model.
-When adding a new tool, update the toolbar markup in `editor.html`, register its event handlers, and include its rendering behavior in both the pointer handlers and `render()` where appropriate.
+When adding a new tool, update the toolbar markup in `editor.html`, register its event handlers, and include its rendering behaviour in both the pointer handlers and `render()` where appropriate.

 ## Troubleshooting

-- **Fragments do not load:** use a local web server instead of opening the HTML file directly. the js files that are using Fetch() from other js files which will not run without a server the contents need to load via fetch().
 - **The gallery is empty:** create a project first, then check that browser storage is enabled and the server is started from the project root.
 - **Changes appear to be missing:** clear the browser's site data if old `localStorage` or IndexedDB values are affecting the result.
 - **Editor project data does not persist:** confirm the page is running from a local server and that browser storage is enabled for the site.
 - **Exports are WebM instead of MP4:** MP4 recording depends on browser codec support; the app chooses the best supported `MediaRecorder` MIME type.
-- **Icons are missing:** add the SVG assets to `editorAssets/icons/` using the filenames referenced by `editor.html`.
+- **Icons are wip:** add the SVG assets to `editorAssets/icons/` using the filenames referenced by `editor.html`.